The 10 Worst Mistakes You Can Make with a Moisture Meter

 Wood moisture meters can vary in price quite a bit.
-The accuracy, function quality, and range of features will vary greatly among moisture meters and the price of the meter will often reflect those differences.
+The accuracy, function quality, and range of features will vary greatly among moisture meters, and the meter’s price will often reflect those differences.

 In other words, if your livelihood depends on how you handle wood, your ROI on a top-shelf wood moisture meter will be incalculable.